The General Education curriculum at VCSU is a unique blend of a menu of courses.

 General Education's Cycle of Assessment and Revision

-The Curriculum Committee writes a General Education program review during the fall semester of the non- catalog year, based on the Ability team reports (discussed on page 13, University-wide Assessment), syllabus reviews, project descriptions, and student surveys.
-This review, with recommendations for revision, is presented to the General Education Program Faculty, the Vice-President of Academic Affairs, and Academic Policies and Affairs Committee, which then discuss and act on the findings of the program review.
-The faculty make program decisions, while APAC provides the VPAA with input for budget decisions and strategic planning.
+The General Education Council is responsible for the program review.
+This review, with recommendations for revision, is presented to the General Education Program Faculty, the Vice-President for Academic Affairs, and the Academic Policies and Affairs Committee (APAC), which then discuss and act on the findings of the program review.
+Faculty make program decisions, while APAC provides the VPAA with input for budget decisions and strategic planning.

 In Spring 2013, the General Education Council and Director of Institutional Research and Assessment began conducting annual meetings with General Education faculty to review courses in their respective areas as recommended by Walvoord (2010).
 The meetings are intended to reaffirm General Education course connections, evaluate projects for strengths and concerns, identify General Education course changes, and determine actions that the department desires from the institution in regard to General Education offerings.
 The Director of Institutional Research and Assessment provides student projects to the departments to facilitate department review of their General Education courses.
 The Director of institutional Research takes meeting minutes and returns them to the departments for additional feedback prior to being finalized.
 The Director of Institutional Research and Assessment compiles a summary report of findings for the General Education Council, Assessment Committee, Curriculum Committee, APAC, and Executive Team.